 Most private lenders require a minimum credit score of 650.
 To secure lower rates, though, scores over 700 are ideal.
 If your credit score is lower than that, you may still qualify with the help of a cosigner.

-The Bureau of Labor and Statistics shows that the median salary for chiropractors in 2018 was $71,410.
-It also shows the lowest 10 percent of chiropractors earned less than $34,990.
-Median starting salaries for chiropractors fall between $40,000 and $45,000.
+The Bureau of Labor and Statistics shows that the median salary for chiropractors in 2020 was $70,720.
+It also shows the lowest 10 percent of chiropractors earned less than $35,390.

 Debt-to-income (DTI) ratio is where refinancing falls apart for chiropractors.
 DTI ratios show lenders how much debt you have compared to the income you generate.
 Lower DTI numbers are more favorable, and we typically recommend refinancing if your DTI is less than 1.5.

 The ideal situation for chiropractor student loan refinancing is to have lower student loan debt and higher income.
-A chiropractor making a starting salary of $40,000 with over $180,000 in loan debt should not be considering refinancing as a viable option.
+But a chiropractor making a starting salary of $40,000 with over $180,000 in loan debt should not be considering refinancing as a viable option.

-Rather than looking to chiropractor student loan refinancing, you should explore student loan forgiveness options.
+Rather than looking to student loan refinancing, most chiropractors should look to their chiropractic loan forgiveness options.

 Income-driven repayment (IDR) options